AntoniaChroni/AntoniaChroni/README.md

 We provide advanced bioinformatic services for investigators to leverage genomics, proteomics and metabolomics (omics) data.

+📊 🖇️ Support project analysis

-Other than support project analysis, I build and automate computational workflows and pipelines.
-I have experience with WGS/WES, sc-RNA-Seq, sc-ATAC-Seq and sc-TCR/BCR-Seq analysis in the context of tumor evolution and microenvironment.
-I am also passionate about computation, automation and reproducibility for scientists.
+:rocket: :construction: :construction_worker: Build and automate computational workflows and pipelines

+🧬 💪 Extensive experience with WGS/WES, sc-RNA-Seq, sc-ATAC-Seq and
+sc-TCR/BCR-Seq analysis in the context of tumor evolution and microenvironment.

+:bug: :construction_worker: Passionate about computation, automation and reproducibility for scientists

 I am an evolutionary computational biologist by training with extensive expertise in molecular evolution and phylogenetics, ecology and